hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-12-terminal-co-next-js.md

 draft: false
 date: 2020-03-12T14:06:38.733Z
 description: >-
-  We’ll create a Next.js app using and deploy it with Terminal.co.
+  We’ll create a Next.js app and deploy it with Terminal.co.
 This whole process should take 10 minutes.
 category: Tutorial
-socialImage: /media/nextjs/Next.JS+Terminal.png
 tags:
   - Tutorial
   - Guide